inf112-v20/biblioteket/deliverables/ObligatoriskOppgave2.md

 How did the team roles function?

-First compulsory → roles worked
+-First compulsory → roles worked

-Second compulsory → roles changed
+-Second compulsory → roles changed

 The team roles had to be swapped for this assignment, but this is to be expected, as the further our development goes, the necessity of different roles will shift as the requirements become more clear.